Updated: Nov 24

 Assists the company owner or another exempt employee on a regular and direct basis

-Who performs advanced or technical work that requires specific training or expertise under just general supervision?
+Who performs advanced or technical work requiring specific training or expertise under general supervision?

 Who is in charge of completing special assignments and activities with only general supervision?